greg-randall/memento-mori/README.md

 3. You can also upload the entire output directory to a web hosting service to share it online

 ## PHP Version (Alternative)
-For those who prefer the deprecated PHP implementation:
+For those who prefer the deprecated PHP implementation, there are a few notes in the deprecated_php_utility folder, but basically extract your data into the folder with the php file, and run
 ```bash
 # Run from command line
 php index.php
 ```

 ## Why This Exists
+When requesting your data from Instagram, the export you receive contains your content but in a format that's intentionally difficult to navigate and enjoy.
+Memento Mori solves this problem by transforming your archive into an intuitive, familiar interface that brings your memories back to life.

 Instagram, like many social platforms, has undergone significant "enshittification" - a term coined to describe how platforms evolve:

 1. First, they attract users with a quality experience
 2. Then, they leverage their position to extract data and attention
 3. Finally, they degrade the user experience to maximize profit

-When requesting your data from Instagram, the export you receive contains your content but in a format that's intentionally difficult to navigate and enjoy.
-Memento Mori solves this problem by transforming your archive into an intuitive, familiar interface that brings your memories back to life.